 Consumption is growing, as is debt.
 After the recent changes in the Bankruptcy Law, a significant increase in bankruptcy proceedings is expected, the trend of which has been observed continuously for some time.

 In 2018, 6,570 consumer bankruptcies were declared, 615 companies were declared bankrupt and 465 restructuring proceedings were opened.
-In 2019, by 31 December, 7,944 consumer bankruptcies were announced, 586 companies were declared bankrupt, and 465 were announced the beginning of restructuring proceedings.
-By 30 June 2020, 3,996 consumer bankruptcies were announced, 329 companies were declared bankrupt and 225 were announced on the commencement of restructuring proceedings.
+In 2019, by 31 December, 7,944 consumer bankruptcies were announced, 586 companies were declared bankrupt, and 465 restructuring proceedings were opened.
+By 30 June 2020, 3,996 consumer bankruptcies were announced, 329 companies were declared bankrupt and 225 restructuring proceedings were opened.
 According to the research of the Central Economic Information Centre, by the end of June 2020, 3,996 consumer bankruptcies were declared.
-In June alone, there was a monthly record, as 1,116 people were declared bankrupt.29 Such a high increase in bankruptcy in June is not the result of the covid-19 pandemic but most likely of changes in regulations.
+In June 2020 alone, there was a monthly record, as 1,116 people were declared bankrupt.29 Such a high increase in bankruptcy in June is not the result of the covid-19 pandemic but most likely of changes in regulations.
 From 2015 to 24 March 2020, half of the bankruptcy applications were dismissed.
 The requirement to declare bankruptcy was the premise that the bankruptcy was not the debtor's fault.
-As the Central Economic Information Centre indicates, the monthly number of bankruptcies in the range of 1,000 and 1,500 should become a standard, and, in 2020, the number of bankruptcies is estimated to hit between 10,000 and 12,000.30

 As far as economic sectors are concerned, the largest number of proceedings concern entities that were involved in commercial activities (24.92 per cent) or in industrial processing (24.92 per cent).
 The freezing of the economy related to covid-19 has slowed down enforcement proceedings and the activity of courts, and thus limited bankruptcy proceedings.
 After the unfreezing of these activities, the number of bankruptcies naturally increases.
 The analysis of the industries that declare bankruptcy clearly confirms this, as the declared bankruptcies do not concern the industries that were hit the hardest by the pandemic.32